 Civil War Years

 Members of the Mordecai family fought on both sides of the American Civil War.
 Emma, like most other southern-born white Jews, supported the Confederacy and its racist bid to preserve southern slavery.
 In May 1864, six months after Rebecca’s death, Emma’s older brother Samuel rented the Richmond house to an official of the Confederate government, and he and Ellen moved to George’s large North Carolina estate.
 Emma moved to Rosewood, the small farm belonging to her sister-in-law Rosina Young Mordecai, widow of her brother, Augustus, which abutted the former Spring Farm.
 Rosina and Emma had known each other most of their lives.
-Rosina’s three sons had joined the military, and Rosina, with debilitating headaches and other medical problems, welcomed Emma, who could help in supervising seventeen-year-old Augusta, as well as the several slaves the family owned, who worked the farm and maintained the household.
+Rosina’s three sons had joined the Confederate Army, and Rosina, with debilitating headaches and other medical problems, welcomed Emma, who could help in supervising seventeen-year-old Augusta, as well as the several enslaved people the family owned, who worked the farm and maintained the household.
 Emma returned to Richmond for A seven-day festival to commemorate the Exodus from Egypt (eight days outside Israel) beginning on the 15th day of the Hebrew month of Nissan.
 Also called the "Festival of Mazzot"; the "Festival of Spring"; Pesah.Passover, Lit. "weeks."
 A one-day festival (two days outside Israel) held on the 6th day of the Hebrew month of Sivan (50 days, or 7 complete weeks, from the first day of Passover) to commemorate the Giving of the Torah on Mount Sinai; Pentecost; "Festival of the First Fruits"; "Festival of the Giving of the Torah"; Azeret (solemn assembly).Shavuot, and The Jewish New Year, held on the first and second days of the Hebrew month of Tishrei.
 Referred to alternatively as the "Day of Judgement" and the "Day of Blowing" (of the shofar).Rosh Ha-Shanah through The Day of Atonement, which falls on the 10th day of the Hebrew month of Tishrei and is devoted to prayer and fasting.Yom Kippur, among other holidays, staying with her Jewish relatives in town.
 At Rosewood, she visited injured soldiers at a nearby Confederate hospital and spent Saturday mornings in her room, reading the Sabbath prayers from her prayer book.
 There, she also kept a diary.
 In it, she wrote personal prayers for her own safety and the triumph of the Confederacy and documented each day’s events and trials.
 The diary became a home for her Jewish life in a Christian household and a vehicle for documenting her emotions as the South was defeated.
 She mourned the onset of emancipation, bemoaning the “unaccustomed labors” she was compelled to perform while expressing a racist paternalism toward freed people.
 She predicted that they would “now begin to find out how easy their life as slaves has been.”

 Emma Mordecai died on April 8, 1906, in Brevard, North Carolina, among family.
 She is buried in the Hebrew Cemetery in Richmond.